 What were the major milestones in developing SpendConsultant?

 First, we finalized the standard supplier taxonomy.
 Our proprietary taxonomy is designed specifically for procurement professionals based on how we would categorize the spend in preparing for a cost reduction project.
-Developing the taxonomy was the first step in creating Spend Consultant as a tool that serves as a jumping off point for launching those initiatives.
+Developing the taxonomy was the first step in creating Spend Consultant as an effective spend analysis and opportunity assessment tool that serves as a jumping off point for launching those strategic sourcing initiatives.